swig/swig/Doc/Manual/src/Fortran.md

 *access specifier*: `public` for `struct` and `private` for `class`.
 As with the rest of SWIG, only public methods and data are wrapped.

-Unlike many other SWIG target languages, the Fortran-wrapped classes are *strongly typed*: the compiler enforces type checking between data types and function arguments.
+Like the other SWIG strongly typed target languages, the compiler enforces type checking between data types and function arguments in the SWIG-generated Fortran code.

 ## Ignored or unimplemented forward-declared classes